 We take our commitment to environmental responsibility very seriously.

 Of course, that commitment manifests itself in a number of ways.
 Responsible harvesting practices, fundraising for fishery conservation, and education and advocacy efforts are part of how we care for the pristine habitats that produce a seafood bounty.
-Renewable energy use, carbon offsets, and a barge-to-truck supply chain (rather than flying) comprise a few of our efforts to curb our carbon footprint.
+We also utilize a barge-to-truck supply chain (rather than flying) to help curb our carbon footprint.

 Even though we are a small company with deeply rooted environmental stewardship values, we can’t overlook the impact of our packaging.
 The fact is that the regulations on seafood and the nature of premium frozen fish in particular necessitate a lot of packaging!
 But we’ve made tremendous progress toward making our packaging as low impact as possible.